pete001/eos-bp-failover/claim-rewards/README.md

 ### Create your claimer account

 As an added layer of security, we can create a separate subaccount and wallet just for actioning the `claimrewards`.
-The worst thing that could happen if this was compromised would be that a kind hacker could claim the rewards manually for you `ಠ‿ಠ`.
+The worst thing that could happen if this was compromised would be that a kind hacker could claim the rewards for you `ಠ‿ಠ`.

 In these examples, replace `blockmatrix` for your own producer name.

-- Create a new public/private key pair
+- Create a new public/private key pair:

 ```
 cleos create key
 ```

-- Create a new wallet and save the wallet password
+- Create a new wallet and save the wallet password:

 ```
 cleos wallet create -n claims
 ```

-- Import the private key created earlier
+- Import the private key created earlier:

 ```
 cleos wallet import CLAIM_PRIVATE_KEY -n claims
 ```

-- Activate the `claimrewards` action for this new account
+- Activate the `claimrewards` action for this new account:

 ```
 cleos set account permission blockmatrix claims '{"threshold":1,"keys":[{"key":"CLAIM_PUBLIC_KEY","weight":1}]}' "active" -p blockmatrix@active